EFFECTIVE AS OF FEB 15, 2019

 |Detection and communication of data breach||Art.
 33 GDPR||Yes in all cases|

-Our DPA is based on the above and requires both parties to forward data subject requests to the other party they relate to other party’s purposes.
-However, as a data processor we shall according to the Art.
-28(3)(g) GDPR: “taking into account the nature of the processing, assists the controller by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the controller's obligation to respond to requests for exercising the data subject's rights laid down in Chapter III”.
+As a data processor we shall according to the Art.
+28(3)(g) GDPR: “taking into account the nature of the processing, assist the controller by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the controller's obligation to respond to requests for exercising the data subject's rights laid down in Chapter III”.
 We ensure this as is explained below:

 When applicable, Piano will provide the Data Controller with a My Account widget that allows the user to access their private data that Piano processes.